 The Bible addresses the steps to salvation in several different places, including in the Acts of the Apostles.
 In this book, Paul and Silas find themselves in a jail in Philippi, beaten and fastened to the stocks in a painful position.
 Together, they prayed and sang songs of worship until a sizable earthquake struck, breaking the walls of the prison and freeing Paul and Silas from their captivity.
 The jailer was horrified; losing prisoners was a crime punishable by death during this time.
 Then, he was shocked to find that Paul and Silas were still within the jail.

 Weeping, the jailer threw himself at the men’s feet and cried “Sirs, what must I do to be saved?”
 In Acts 16:31, they answered him: “Believe in the Lord Jesus, and you will be saved—you and your household.”
 The message?
 Believing in Christ is the secret to salvation, following His teachings and examples, and opening your heart up to Him is the path to a stronger relationship with him.
 This is the case for anyone, even those who struggle with the disease of addiction.

 Christianity is about following the guidance of the Bible, but it’s important to remember the passages about forgiveness.
 As stated in 1 John 1:9, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
 After seeking forgiveness, it’s possible for any recovering Christian addict to return to the embrace of the Lord and continue the quest for salvation.

 The mistakes you make in your past don’t have to dictate your future.
 Being saved isn’t a use-it-or-lose-it opportunity.
-Christians with addiction can certainly still be saved, but it’s up to you to right your wrongs before you can be forgiven and, consequently, truly saved.
+As a Christian with an addiction, you can certainly achieve salvation, but it’s up to you to right your wrongs.
+Only then will God forgive you and, consequently, save you.